aidnurs/-100DaysOfCode/log.md

 ### Day 12: August 18, 2017

+**Today's Progress**: worked all day with nodejs, upgraded my server, now it can give you all files from this dir

+**Thoughts:** need a lot of practice with back-end

+### Day 12: August 18, 2017

 **Today's Progress**: worked with nodejs, just playing with it and trying different commands + still doing algorithms from FCC

 **Thoughts:** node isn't so hard as I thought.
 DO FCC to get certificate!!!